 The way SavingStar works is you load the coupons onto your loyalty card and then get paid when you use them.
 So if you load a $1 Oreo coupon and then buy some Oreos, your shopping bill at the store doesn't change or lower.
 Instead, $1 is credited to your SavingStar account.
 Once you reach $5, you can cash it out via Paypal or a gift card.

-Their coupon selection isn't huge, but hopefully it expands as they grow.
-For now, I just load everything up onto my card and then if I happen to buy the product before, sweet.
+Now before I go shopping, I simply load everything up onto my card and then if I happen to buy the product before, sweet.
 It's almost like free money that I forget about until I remember to login and look at my account.

-So has anybody used SavingStar yet?
+So they're all-in on coupons!
+Has anybody used SavingStar yet?
 What are your thoughts or opinions on it?